 Beginning of 3D Virtual Worlds

 MUDs and instant messaging services slowly started the heritage for virtual worlds.
 The first attempt at large scale virtual community came from none other than the mighty filmmaker George Lucas’s video game publishing concern.
 LucasArts launched ‘Habitat’ in 1986 as a beta test by Quantum Link, an online service for the Commodore 64 computer.
-Habitat had a Graphical User Interface and a strong base of consumer oriented users which made it the benchmark for modern day online 3D virtual communities.
-The user interface was provided by the client software which generated a real time display of events happening and then translated it as messages into the host.
-The players of this virtual world were assigned with on screen avatars and interestingly enough, the virtual world was governed by its own citizens.
+Habitat had a Graphical User Interface and a strong base of consumer-oriented users which made it the benchmark for the modern day online 3D virtual communities.
+The user interface was provided by the client software which generated a real-time display of events happening and then translated it as messages into the host.
+The players of this virtual world were assigned with on-screen avatars and interestingly enough, the virtual world was governed by its own citizens.
 Initially, this led to severe chaos as avatars were even robbed or killed by other avatars!
 Later on, a system was established to maintain order within the virtual world.

 In 1999, the first educational virtual world, Whyville was launched by the company Numedeon Inc. Whyville was one of the earliest virtual worlds to introduce the concept of virtual currency.
 Depending upon their educational activities players earned a ‘clam’ salary.
 These clams can be used to buy furniture, bricks, projectiles, face parts or other virtual goods and in 2007 they partnered with Bankinter, a Spanish bank to build a virtual banking system!
 Whyville has been involved in many projects and researches related to education and schools and it is considered to be an innovation in digital learning and education online engagement of children.

 Another virtual world that became popular during this era was ‘Habbo’, an online community that was specifically aimed at teenagers.
 It was launched in 2000 by Sulake, a Finnish Corporation and it has now expanded to nine online communities with users in more than 150 nations.
 Habbo’s unique attraction is the ‘Hotel’.
-Players could navigate around the Hotel, search the catalogue to see the items that can be purchased, read user made stories on Habbo stories widget, message other users or entire their own private rooms.
-Its public rooms are available to all members and they include scenes such as dance clubs, restaurants and cinemas.
-Public rooms are featured by automated robots who speak pre recorded messages and offers food and drink to the members.
+Players could navigate around the Hotel, search the catalog to see the items that can be purchased, read user-made stories on Habbo stories widget, message other users or entire their own private rooms.
+Its public rooms are available to all members and they include scenes such as dance clubs, restaurants, and cinemas.
+Public rooms are featured by automated robots who speak pre-recorded messages and offers food and drink to the members.